TehShrike/key-master/readme.md

 `var map = KeyMaster(defaultValueReturningFunction)`

-The constructor function is called whenever the map doesn't already have a value for the given key.
+The `defaultValueReturningFunction` is called whenever the map doesn't already have a value for the given key.

 It is passed the key as its first argument.